When you see a neighborhood for the first time, the most important thing

 In a nation where 1 out of every 4 children lives in poverty, the

 Mound Rd / 17 Mile Rd neighborhood stands out as being ranked among

 the lowest 0.1% of neighborhoods affected by this global

-Also, if you're planning where to retire, the Mound Rd / 17 Mile Rd neighborhood in
+Also, the Mound Rd / 17 Mile Rd neighborhood is unique for having just

 Notable & Unique: Diversity